1. Home >

 • Established Ai-Village global training center as a facility to nurture globally capable human resources

-• Internal training programs are consolidated into an intranet to provide training opportunities for all associates.
+• Internal training programs are consolidated into an intranet to provide training opportunities for all employees.

 • The Akebono standard package has been produced and is being used as a common global educational material.